 Hybrid applications are the applications based on HTML5 and these particular applications have the quality or the ability to be used on more than one user interfaces.
 This makes the app more efficient as it is not restricted by the platform and can be used on other platforms as well.

-Main Differences Between the Native & Hybrid Apps
+What are the Main Differences Between the Native & Hybrid Apps?